 That’s why creating user personas is important for any company that wants to grow.
 The research involved in putting together a user persona report will not only help you understand your target audience, it will also help you create a better product for them.

-Things like life goals, education level, age, and common problems will determine how you serve these customers in the future — especially when it comes to making marketing decisions.
-Even small factors like location or salary can influence how those people make decisions, and in turn, use your product.
+Things like life goals, education level, age, and common problems will determine how you serve these customers in the future — especially when making marketing decisions.
+Even small factors like location or salary can influence how those people make decisions and, in turn, use your product.